Most people love — or have loved — bread at some stage in their life.

 - Salt to taste

 Regarding the ingredients: choose a cream cheese that is free from artificial flavors and additives.
+This is mainly because pure cream cheeses are a lot tastier, but no doubt they’re a little better for you too.

 As for cream of tartar, this is a kind of thickener used in food to give it more volume and a sturdier texture.